 Instructions

-Trace your paw print template onto the MDF and cut it out with the jigsaw — slow curves win here, so don’t rush.
-Sand every edge smooth with your 120-grit sandpaper until it feels almost silky under your thumb.
+Draw your paw print template onto your piece of MDF and cut it out with the jigsaw (taking it slow is fine here, so you don’t ruin the curve of the paw).
+Sand all the edges with your 120-grit sandpaper so they’re nice and smooth and almost silky under your thumb.

-And here’s where it comes together — drill a small centered hole near the bottom of the main pad, then screw your black metal hook directly into the wood.
-The hook grips the leash clasp, which means zero tangles on your floor and a front door that finally looks intentional.
+Finally, a small centered hole can be drilled near the bottom of the main pad, then the black metal hook can be screwed into the wood of the door.
+The hook will grip the loop on the leash clasp, so there will be no tangles on the floor.
+It will make my front door look intentional.

-Mount the whole piece using wall anchors so it holds firm even when your golden retriever is dragging the leash off in excitement.
+Screw the whole piece to the wall with wall anchors so it will stay in place even when your golden retriever is pulling the leash off in excitement.

 Prep Time: 15 min | Active Project Time: 1.5 hours | Difficulty Level: Beginner